-- Windows Server 2012 R2 or Windows Server 2016, plus the latest Service Pack - Adequate server memory as required by the operating system
+☐ Adequate server memory as required by the operating system

 Depending on the anticipated load on the GroupWise agents, additional memory might be required.
-For details, see "Sample Agent Memory Requirements" on page 30.
+For details, see Sample Agent Memory Requirements.

-- Adequate server disk space as required by each GroupWise component: - Domain Folder: 100-200 MB for the domain database, plus 1 GB or more for message queues when links are down - Post Office Folder: 5 MB per user (minimum); 100 MB or more per user (recommended); plus 100-300 MB for the post office database; plus 500 MB or more for message queues when links are down - GroupWise Server Installation: Approximately 885 MB (GroupWise Administration Service, Message Transfer Agent, Post Office Agent, Internet Agent, and Document Viewer Agent combined; varies by platform)
+- ☐ Adequate server disk space as required by each GroupWise component: - Domain Folder: 100-200 MB for the domain database, plus 1 GB or more for message queues when links are down - Post Office Folder: 5 MB per user (minimum); 100 MB or more per user (recommended); plus 100-300 MB for the post office database; plus 500 MB or more for message queues when links are down

-For additional Internet Agent requirements, including Internet connectivity requirements, see "Internet Agent Functional Requirements" on page 29.

-- WebAccess Installation: Approximately 525 MB (shared with the Calendar Publishing Host Application and the Monitor Application when they are installed on the same web server; varies by platform) - Calendar Publishing Host Installation: Approximately 525 MB (shared with the WebAccess Application and the Monitor Application when they are installed on the same web server; varies by platform), plus 50 KB per published calendar and 50 KB per user for free/busy searching

-Monitor Installation: Approximately 40 MB for the Monitor Agent (varies by platform); approximately 525 MB for the Monitor Application (shared with the WebAccess Application and the Calendar Publishing Host Application when they are installed on the same web server; varies by platform)
+- GroupWise Server Installation: Approximately 885 MB (GroupWise Administration Service, Message Transfer Agent, Post Office Agent, Internet Agent, and Document Viewer Agent combined; varies by platform) - For additional Internet Agent requirements, including Internet connectivity requirements, see Internet Agent Functional Requirements. - WebAccess Installation: Approximately 525 MB (shared with the Calendar Publishing Host Application and the Monitor Application when they are installed on the same web server; varies by platform) - Calendar Publishing Host Installation: Approximately 525 MB (shared with the WebAccess Application and the Monitor Application when they are installed on the same web server; varies by platform), plus 50 KB per published calendar and 50 KB per user for free/busy searching - Monitor Installation: Approximately 40 MB for the Monitor Agent (varies by platform); approximately 525 MB for the Monitor Application (shared with the WebAccess Application and the Calendar Publishing Host Application when they are installed on the same web server; varies by platform)